Contents

 Better Experience For Employees

-If you are hiring more resources to support your organization, then you should already have a quantified view of how it will make the experience better for your employees.
+If you are hiring more resources to support your organization, you should already have a quantified view of how it will improve your employees’ experience.

-For example – You currently have a department based approach for resource allocation, i.e a procurement resource could be supporting one or more than one department at the same time.
+For example – You currently have a department-based approach for resource allocation, i.e., a procurement resource could be supporting one or more than one department simultaneously.

 If your current resources are overloaded with work, that might be causing a slow response time for queries from your stakeholders.

-If you currently using a manual purchasing process and planning to automate using a purchase order tool, then that will improve the experience for stakeholders.
+If you currently use a manual purchasing process and plan to automate using a purchase order tool, that will improve the experience for stakeholders.

-These are some of the examples of how investment in resources can lead to a better experience for the employees of the company or in other words procurement stakeholders.
+These are some examples of how investment in resources can lead to a better experience for the company’s employees or, in other words, procurement stakeholders.

 Bottom-line Impact

-Procurement cost savings are the main KPI for procurement and of-course it is the most quantifiable KPI which can be used to build the case for scaling up the procurement team.
+Procurement cost savings are the main KPI for procurement, and of course, it is the most quantifiable KPI that can be used to build the case for scaling up the procurement team.

 Most finance professionals are interested in cost savings and not cost avoidance.
 We have already covered different types of procurement cost savings but at a very high level.